Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

 - [ ] **Injection Test:** Can data retrieved from the Internet (via this plugin) trigger other plugins?
 - [ ] **Confirmation Loop:** Does the UI require confirmation for state-changing actions?

-Understanding plugins is critical because they turn a "text generator" into an "operating system"—expanding the blast radius of any successful attack.
+Understanding plugins is critical because they turn a "text generator" into an "operating system" - expanding the blast radius of any successful attack.

 ---